JanSharp/VRCLockstep/notes.md

 TODO: bundle input actions together and optimize for that instead of just sending single input actions at a time
 TODO: actually implement autosaving (auto exporting)
 TODO: return unique id from SendInputAction and expose the unique id when running input actions to make latency state implementations much easier
+TODO: remove talk about conditional/runtime event registration in the notes file.
+It's not a thing and it won't happen